jefferys/Bash3Map/README.md

 ## Functions

-All functions return 0 for success, 1 for parameter errors, and non-0 for all other errors.

 Most functions pass back a value; they do so using a global variable `__`.
 This should be assigned to a variable by the caller as soon as possible after the call to avoid it being over-written by another function call, e.g. `myAnswer=${__}`

 * **mapSet** *mapName* *key* *value* - Adds or updates a key-value pair.